Faith-Okamoto/INCH/README.md

 The only required input to INCH is a VCF file.
 Users must specify exactly one of the three following flags:
 - `-p NUM`, `--pca NUM`: compute NUM number of PCs for the given founders.
-The `-o` option must also be used; eigenvalue, eigenvector, and image files will be written using that prefix.
   Default NUM is 5.
 - `-m`, `--matrix`: compute a distance matrix for the given founders.
 - `-d FILE`, `--descendents FILE`: match descendents to founders.